-Bladder cancer is largely a disease of older adults, particularly those age 65 years and older, and occurs twice as commonly in men than women.
+Bladder cancer is largely a disease of older adults, particularly those age 65 years and older, and occurs twice as often in men than women.
+Bladder cancer accounts for about 5% of newly diagnosed cancers in the U.S. each year and about 3% of annual cancer deaths.
+The five-year survival rate is 77.5%.
+Between 2010 and 2014, New Mexico has averaged about 355 new cases of bladder per year.
+Since 1990, age-adjusted rates of bladder cancer in New Mexico have declined by approximately 14%, which is consistent with national trends.
 Smoking is a major cause of bladder cancer, accounting for up to about 25% of cancers in women and 50% in males.
 Certain workplace exposures may also increase bladder cancer risk.
 Studies have shown that workers in the trucking, dye, rubber, textile, leather, and chemical industries have a higher risk of bladder cancer.
 Long-term consumption of drinking water containing high levels of arsenic has also been shown to increase bladder cancer risk.
-The US Environmental Protection Agency recently lowered the regulatory standard for arsenic in drinking water from 50 ug/l to 10 ug/l due to concern that the higher standard was not protective of public health, particularly in regards to bladder cancer.

 Incidence of Bladder Cancer - Age-adjusted Rate per 100,000 Population by County, New Mexico 2007-2009

 NotesData have been age-adjusted to the U.S. 2000 standard population.